NotHassanXD/Basic-Server-Setup/README.md

 ---

-<h2 align="center">What is this Cuebee?</h2>
+<h2 align="center">What is this?</h2>

-<strong><a href="https://discord.io/LIMYAW">CUEBEE</a></strong> is a Pre-made Minecraft Server 1.17.1 that supports Java Edition and Bedrock Edition to play in one running server.
+It is a Pre-made Basic Minecraft Server 1.20.4 that supports Java Edition and Bedrock Edition to play in one running server.
 Java(PC/Laptop) players can join Bedrock users playing at PC/Laptop, Mobile Device, PlayStation 4 and Nintendo Switch.

 <img src="https://i.imgur.com/LHTxVDB.jpg" width="100%"/>